Last Updated on

 You may see disc grinders referred to as “flat” or “flat plate” burr grinders.

-Flat vs. Conical: What’s the Difference?
+Flat vs Conical Coffee Grinders: What’s the Difference?

 So what’s the difference between flat and conical burr grinders?